strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

    2. One or more Kubernetes Pods have the wrong strimzi.io/cluster-ca-key-generation annotation, meaning they do not trust the latest Cluster CA certificate.
       This is only expected to occur if the operator previously updated the Cluster CA key and a rolling update was started during a previous reconciliation, but it was not completed.
 4. Maybe deleting an old CA certificate if it is no longer used
-   1. This only occurs if all pods in the cluster have the correct strimzi.io/cluster-ca-cert-generation annotation, meaning all the component certificates have been signed by the latest Cluster CA certificate.
+   1. This only occurs if all Kubernetes Pods in the cluster have the correct strimzi.io/cluster-ca-cert-generation annotation, meaning all the component certificates have been signed by the latest Cluster CA certificate.

 ZooKeeperReconciler and KafkaReconciler classes:
 1. Generate the certificates the Kafka and ZooKeeper nodes will present to clients (other ZK/Kafka nodes, the Cluster Operator, Kafka producer and consumers etc) and store them in the Kubernetes Secrets listed above, with the cluster-ca-cert-generation (and clients-ca-cert-generation for Kafka) annotation set to the current value passed in with the Cluster CA (and Clients CA).